 TMDV Short Volume

-ProShares - Russell U.S. Dividend Growers ETF (TMDV) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $4.5M, listed on CBOE, carrying a beta of 0.67 to the broader market.
-The index, constructed and maintained by FTSE International Limited, targets companies that are currently members of the Russell 3000 Index, have increased dividend payments each year for at least 35 years, and meet certain liquidity requirements. public since 2019-11-07.
+ProShares - Russell U.S. Dividend Growers ETF (TMDV) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $4.5M, listed on CBOE, carrying a beta of 0.63 to the broader market.
+This ETF tracks an index, developed and overseen by FTSE International Limited, that identifies companies from the Russell 3000 Index. public since 2019-11-07.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.